Kateřina Siniaková: 2019–20: Success in doubles

 During the 2020 season, Siniaková continued to struggle with results in singles.
 Her first stand out result was when she defeated former world No. 1, Angelique Kerber, in the first round of the Premier 5 Italian Open, in straight sets.
 In the following round, she lost to Daria Kasatkina.
 After that, she reached the quarterfinal of the Internationaux de Strasbourg and then the third round of the French Open.
-In doubles, she had strong start, winning the title at the Shenzhen Open in the opening week.
-She followed this with a strong performance at the Australian Open, where alongside Krejčíková, she reached the semifinal.
-With this result, she completed the achievement of reaching the quarter finals all four Grand Slam tournaments.
-Siniakova then reached the semifinal of the Premier 5 Qatar Open.
+In doubles, she won the title at the Shenzhen Open in the opening week.
+She followed this up with a strong performance at the Australian Open, where, alongside Krejčíková, she reached the semifinals.
+With this result, she completed the achievement of reaching the quarterfinals all four Grand Slam tournaments.
+Siniaková then reached the semifinals of the Premier 5 Qatar Ladies Open.

-Then, after six months absence of the WTA Tour due to COVID-19 outbreak, Siniaková started slow with the semifinal of the Prague Open, first round of Cincinnati Open, second round at the US Open, but then reached the quarterfinals of the Italian Open and semifinal of the French Open.
+Then, after six months absence of the WTA Tour due to COVID-19 outbreak, Siniaková started slow with the semifinal of the Prague Open, first round of Cincinnati Open, second round at the US Open, but then reached the quarterfinals of the Italian Open and semifinals of the French Open.
 The end of the year saw her reach the doubles final of the Linz Open, alongside Lucie Hradecká.
-Siniaková spent the whole year inside top 70 in singles, while in doubles inside top 10.
+Siniaková spent the whole year inside top 70 in singles, while in doubles inside the top 10.
 She finished the season as the world No. 64 in singles, and No. 8 in doubles.